ARgorithm/toolkit/docs/docs/cli.md

 ## Test

 The test command is used to run the argorithms in the server and observe the states.
 Here the states are not being printed as that can be long output.
-You can print the the states in json format in a file of your choice using the `--to-file` or `-t` option.
+You can print the the states in json format using the `--output` or `-o` option.

 <div class="termy">
 ```console